matrix-org/matrix-spec-proposals/proposals/3879-trusted-key-forwards.md

 ## Unstable prefix

-Until this proposal is accepted, clients should use `org.matrix.mscxxxx.trusted` as the property name.
+Until this proposal is accepted, clients should use `org.matrix.msc3879.trusted` as the property name.

 ## Dependencies